Lidia Lwow-Eberle

-Lidia Lwow-Eberle nom de guerre "Ewa" (14 November 1920 – 5 January 2021) was a Russian born Polish patriot and paramedic.
-She was arrested by the communist authorities and she was imprisoned "for life".
+Lidia Lwow-Eberle (nom de guerre: Ewa; 14 November 1920 – 5 January 2021) was a Russian born Pole and paramedic.
+She was arrested by the communist authorities and imprisoned "for life".
 She later married and became an archaeologist.

 Life

 Lwow-Eberle was born in the Russian town of Plyos in 1920.
-Her parents were Barbara (born Tuganove) and Leon Lvov.
-In 1921 her family moved to Poland where her father taught in a secondary school.
+Her parents were Barbara and Leon Lvov.
+In 1921, her family moved to Poland where her father taught in a secondary school.
 In time her father became an agronomist.
-After 1930 her family moved again where her father worked near Vilnius.
-She graduated in 1939 when she got to know Janina Wasałojć and Zygmunt Szendzielarz.
+After 1930 her family moved again where her father worked near Wilno.
+She graduated in 1939, becoming acquinted with Janina Wasałojć and Zygmunt Szendzielarz.

-By 1943 she was part of a unit commanded by Antoni Burzyński where she was known as "Ewa".
+By 1943 she was part of a unit commanded by Antoni Burzyński where she was known as Ewa.
 The unit was captured and about 80 of the force were killed.
 Although she was born a Russian, this was not important at the time.
 The important point was that she was working to create a Polish state.